 Traumatic Brain Injury Model Systems Center

-Flora Hammond, MD and James Malec, MD direct the IU School of Medicine Traumatic Brain Injury Model System Center with the Rehabilitation Hospital of Indiana.
+Recognized as one of these sites, the IU School of Medicine Traumatic Brain Injury Model System Center is led by Flora Hammond, MD in collaboration with the Rehabilitation Hospital of Indiana.

 The federally funded Traumatic Brain Injury Model Systems enrolled its 15,000th participant in its National Database on July 7, 2016, and IU School of Medicine is proud to be one of the 16 funded sites in the United States that contributes to this database.
 Studies that are currently enrolling participants focus on traumatic brain injury, stroke, spinal cord injury, amputees, and TBIMS genetics.
 For information on clinical trials in this area and others, visit the Indiana CTSI clinical trials system.